 Rosencrantz and Guildenstern who have slowly separarated leap back into one another’s arms.

 ROSENCRANTZ: Hamlet!
 He’s – Uh.
-We though the Pirates had taken you.
+We thought the Pirates had taken you.

 HAMLET: They did.

 GUILDENSTERN: Is that what happened?
 We’re all dead and in hell and you got killed by pirates?

 HAMLET: Not quite.